 Syllabus Covered in Class 2

-The IMO Class 2 Syllabus is divided into four portions, each of which covers the topics listed below.
+The IMO Class 2 Syllabus is divided into four portions, each covering the topics listed below.

 Section 1 includes the following topics: